Secured loans

 Can I Get a Secured Loan on a Buy-to-Let Property?

 This is one of the most common questions landlords ask.
-The short answer is: yes, it’s possible, but it depends on your circumstances.
+The short answer is: yes, it’s possible to obtain a buy to let secured loan , but it depends on your circumstances.

 Most lenders will consider a secured loan on a buy-to-let property if:

-• You already own the property and have sufficient equity.
+• You already own the property and have enough equity.

 • Rental income is steady enough to cover repayments.